isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 .. note::

-   The `remote-server4-del` and `remote-server6-del` commands must be used with care, because an accidental deletion of the server causes some parts of the existing configurations to be lost permanently from the database.
+   The ``remote-server4-del`` and ``remote-server6-del`` commands must be used with care, because an accidental deletion of the server can cause some parts of the existing configurations to be lost permanently from the database.
 This operation is not reversible.
 Re-creation of the accidentally deleted server does not revert the lost configuration for that server and such configuration